 \section{Conclusion}

 \epigraph{\textit{Optimization matters only when it matters.
 When it matters, it matters a lot, but until you know that it matters, don't waste a lot of time doing it.}}{\citet{flounder1996}}

 We have introduced the Combinatorial Brain Surgeon~(CBS), an approach to network pruning that accounts for the joint effect of pruning multiple weights of a neural network.
 Our approach is based on the same paradigm as the classic Optimal Brain Surgeon~(OBS), in which the selection of pruned weights is also followed by the update of remaining weights and both aim to minimize a local quadratic approximation of the sample loss.
-We obtain a tractable approach to the optimization problem of CBS by dissociating the pruning selection and the weight update as distinct subproblems: CBS Selection~(CBS-S) and CBS Update~(CBS-U), respectively.
+We obtain a tractable approach by dissociating pruning selection and weight update as distinct optimization problems: CBS Selection~(CBS-S) and CBS Update~(CBS-U), respectively.

 One benefit of this dissociation is that CBS Selection can be used as a stand-alone pruning technique if updating the remaining weights is not in the scope of the pruning algorithm, such as when pruning is performed at initialization or during training.
 Due to the presently large number of parameters in neural networks, CBS-S remains a challenging problem for a straightforward approach with modern optimization solvers.
-Nevertheless, we resort to tried-and-tested techniques that were once the best resort to tackle many discrete optimization problems: we design a local search method intended to leverage the synergy between pruned weights to minimize the sample loss approximation; and we design a greedy randomized constructive heuristic intended to leverage the effectiveness of magnitude-based pruning.
+Nevertheless, we resort to tried-and-tested techniques that were once the best resort to tackle many discrete optimization problems: we design a local search method intended to leverage the synergy between pruned weights to minimize the sample loss approximation; and we design a semi-greedy heuristic to leverage the effectiveness of magnitude-based pruning.

 We have observed competitive results for our approach to CBS-S as well as to CBS by also extending the weight update from OBS to multiple parameters with CBS-U. More specifically, we obtain substantially more accurate models in both cases for higher sparsity rates, such as 0.90, 0.95, and 0.98.
 We believe that this is particularly encouraging, since the purpose of using network pruning is to reduce the number of parameters by the largest possible amount.